mjameer/RareLearning/DB/TimeScaleDb.md

 );
 ```

-After this setup — **you just use it like a normal table forever:**
+After this setup — **you just use it like a normal Postgres table forever:**

 ```sql
 -- Normal insert — TimescaleDB routes to correct chunk automatically